opnfv/yardstick/docs/testing/developer/devguide/devguide_nsb_prox.rst

    of the slowest interface.
 This parameter is optional.
 If omitted the interface speed defaults to 10Gbps.

+   ``traffic_config`` - This allows the values here to override the values in in the traffic_profile file. e.g. "prox_binsearch.yaml".
+Values provided here override values provided in the "traffic_profile" section of the traffic_profile file.
+Some, all or none of the values can be provided here.

+  The values describes the packet size, tolerated loss, initial line rate to start traffic at, test interval etc See `Traffic Profile File`_

    ``prox_files`` - this specified that a number of addition files need to be provided for the test to run correctly.
 This files could provide routing information,hashing information or a